barbellstrategy/barbellstrategy.github.io/articles/vax-ae/analysis-of-adverse-event-rates.md

 *Statistical Significance*

 We treat each AE report as discrete independent events occurring at the mean rate specified in Tables 1 and 2 which we model as a Poisson distribution.
-Given two rates $\lambda_1$ and $\lambda_2$ over a period, $P$, we perform a Poisson E-test [reference: https://userweb.ucs.louisiana.edu/~kxk4695/JSPI-04.pdf] to compute the p-value.
+Given two rates $\lambda_1$ and $\lambda_2$ over a window, $W$, we perform a Poisson E-test [reference: https://userweb.ucs.louisiana.edu/~kxk4695/JSPI-04.pdf] to compute the p-value.
 The E-test is used for Poisson statistics analogous to the traditional t-test used for Gaussian statistics.
 The p-value is interpreted in the same way: the probability that the observed events came from the same probability distribution.
 Or stated another way: the probability that the means (in this case rates) are same by random chance.

 We use the rates in Tables 1 and 2 above and normalize the event counts over each window, $W$: the time-, dose-, or people-vaccinated-window and report the p-values below in Table 5.
 Where there is sufficient data, the p-values are small, and where 0.0 is reported, it was too small to represent as a double precision floating point number in our E-test function [reference: https://github.com/nolanbconaway/poisson-etest].